RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(Save-Injection).md

 You will not lose any data as long as you have that backup and restore it once you get to the [Installing arm9loaderhax](installing-arm9loaderhax).
 {: .notice--info}

+You will not be able to use any secondary entrypoints that have been installed to the device.
+These are Homebrew Launcher entrypoints that had to be installed with other homebrew launcher entrypoints, such as steelhax.
+This only applies to eShop versions *(except in the case of [genhax](https://github.com/svanheulen/genhax), which is installed with console specific data)*.
+{: .notice--warning}

+This step is optional (such as if your homebrew launcher is one of the ones described above), but do be warned that not formatting has the risk a soft brick, which is described on [9.2.0 Downgrade](9.2.0-downgrade).
+{: .notice--warning}

 1. From the Homebrew Launcher, launch TinyFormat
 2. Press (Y) to format the device
 3. Do the initial setup of your device